How to sign an email attachment on Mac with your iPhone or iPad

 Markup Mac Signature on Document

 You’ll then see the document in your email with your signature.
-Complete your email and send as you normally would.
+Complete your email and send it as you normally would.

 Sign Email Attachment Mac